naikymen/klipper-homing-extruder/README.md

   - Note: motion on the ABC axes will not affect maximum speed of the XYZ axes, which will match the desired feedrate (`F` parameter).
 - Most of the modules in "extra" have not been tested and might not work.
 - Limitations stated further down this readme.

+Disclaimer:

+- This is an **EXPERIMENTAL** fork.
+Consider asking around (e.g. reach out through [the forum](https://klipper.discourse.group/t/12249)) before giving it a try.
+- You are likely to find bugs lurking in my modifications.
+Always protect your machine (and youself) first.

 [![Klipper](docs/img/klipper-logo-small.png)](https://www.klipper3d.org/)